What is West Nile virus (WNV)?

 How can WNV infections be prevented?

-Avoid mosquito bites by using insect repellents when outdoors in mosquito-infested areas.
+WNV can be prevented by avoiding mosquito bites.
+Insect repellents are effective and should be used when outdoors in mosquito-infested areas.
 Home doors and windows should be well screened to prevent entry of mosquitoes.
 Eliminate mosquito breeding sites from yards by removing old tires, buckets, tubs, toys and other items that hold rainwater.
 Dump ornamental containers (e.g., bird baths) on a weekly basis, or use mosquito larvicide pellets or dunks periodically to treat larger containers (e.g., ornamental ponds, stagnant swimming pools).
 Communities or municipalities may establish mosquito surveillance and control programs to reduce mosquito populations by spraying insecticides, treating storm sewers and puddles with larvicides, and draining stagnant water from ditches.

 How can I learn more about WNV?